Lebanon issues 11 licences for small-scale solar power projects | Headlines

 - Lebanon

-The Lebanese government-issued licenses to eleven companies to begin producing 15 megawatts (MW) of solar power each, energy minister Walid Fayyad said on Thursday during a press conference.
+The Lebanese government has issued licenses to 11 companies to construct solar power plants capable of producing 15 megawatts each, energy minister Walid Fayyad said on Thursday at a news briefing.

-The companies will have a year to secure funding, the minister added, saying it would be a "good sign" to the international community, which has been asking Lebanon to reform its energy sector.
+The companies, which include both local and international firms, would have a year to secure funding, the minister said.
+Lebanon has suffered chronic power outages since a 15-year civil war that ended in 1990 ravaged the state's electricity infrastructure and left many families relying on private generators.

+The economic crisis left Lebanon's government unable to operate its power plants or subsidize fuel imports for private operators.
+The stations would only partly contribute to Lebanon's energy demands, which exceed 3,000 MW.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)